 Social and Economic Mobility

 Many families other than the nobility sent their children, especially boys, from about the age of seven, to live in the households of wealthier families.
 They would act as servants but would also learn from the head of the household.
 Sometimes this would be a formal, seven-year long apprenticeship in which the child would learn a particular trade or skill from the age of fourteen.
 This was very rare for girls although they could be apprenticed to silkwomen or embroiderers.

 Usually there was only a small difference in social class between the hosts and the family but there were exceptions: a London wine merchant called John Chaucer persuaded Elizabeth de Burgh, Countess of Ulster to let his son Geoffrey become a page in her household.
 Her husband was Lionel, duke of Clarence (Edward III’s son).

 Geoffrey became the greatest poet of the age but he was also a royal administrator.
-His life illustrates how education could help with social advancement: he married the daughter of a knight, and his granddaughter Alice married the duke of Suffolk.
-Alice’s son John de la Pole, duke of Suffolk, married Richard III’s sister Elizabeth and in due course their son, Geoffrey Chaucer’s great-great-grandson, John de la Pole, 1st earl of Lincoln, became a potential heir to the throne after Richard III’s own son died.
+His life illustrates how education could help with social advancement: he married the daughter of a knight, and his granddaughter Alice married William de la Pole, 1st duke of Suffolk.
+Their son John de la Pole, 2nd duke of Suffolk, married Richard III’s sister Elizabeth and in due course their son, Geoffrey Chaucer’s great-great-grandson, John de la Pole, 1st earl of Lincoln, became a potential heir to the throne after Richard III’s own son died.